Installation

 Note that Numba, like Anaconda, only supports PPC in 64-bit little-endian mode.

 To enable CUDA GPU support for Numba, install the latest graphics drivers from NVIDIA for your platform.
 (Note that the open source Nouveau drivers shipped by default with many Linux distributions do not support CUDA.)
-Then install the cudatoolkit package:
+Then install the CUDA Toolkit package.

-$ conda install cudatoolkit
+$ conda install -c conda-forge cudatoolkit "cuda-version>=11.2,<12.0"

 You do not need to install the CUDA SDK from NVIDIA.